efekrbas/discord-voice-joiner/README.md

 **Keep your Discord accounts active in voice channels 24/7**

-**Discord Voice Manager** is a modern, high-performance dashboard designed to manage multiple Discord accounts simultaneously in voice channels.
+**Discord Voice Joiner** is a modern, high-performance dashboard designed to manage multiple Discord accounts simultaneously in voice channels.
 Fully compliant with April 2026 security protocols.

 ## 🚀 Key Features